michei69/waze-stuff/README.md

 - `redirector_test.ts` uses a custom app i made in 2 minutes which uses a TCP socket to send over location data, and mock the location directly on device

 ### How do i even connect my waze to ur shit
-- use sth like [httptoolkit](https://httptoolkit.com/) to redirect `rt.waze.com` and `ctilesgcs-row.waze.com` to your server
+- use sth like [httptoolkit](https://httptoolkit.com/) to redirect `rt.waze.com`, `rt-xlb-row.waze.com`, `gapi.waze.com` and `ctilesgcs-row.waze.com` to your server
 - works on both root and non-root devices because you can easily [add the cert settings thing](https://httptoolkit.com/docs/guides/android/#intercepting-traffic-from-your-own-android-app) to waze since it thankfully doesnt use pairip (god bless :pray:)
-- you could also just replace `rt.waze.com` and `ctilesgcs-row.waze.com` in the app sourcecode to your own server if thats what you'd like
+- you could also just replace `rt.waze.com` and the other urls directly in the app sourcecode to your own server if thats what you'd like

 ### My waze crashes when i do that / Says i dont have internet connection
 - restart the app until it wants to work